-Unfortunately, most people do not have the opportunity to sit with a jeweler who truly understands the nuances involved in the selection of a beautiful diamond and properly-crafted engagement ring.
+Unfortunately, most people do not have the opportunity to sit with a jeweler who truly understands the nuances involved in the selection of a and properly-crafted engagement ring.
 Not only can working with the wrong store result in the selection of an inferior diamond, it also can leave you open to being taken advantage of by someone just trying to make a quick sale.

 The purpose of this blog is to inform consumers of the most common ‘tricks and scams’ that buyers encounter while shopping for a diamond ring.
 We’ve discussed this topic when potential buyers mention they have found a seemingly ‘great deal on a diamond,’ but feel we need to shed light on this information for the general public as well.
 Here are a few things to lookout for as you go through the process of selecting a diamond engagement ring: